 EUREKA SPRINGS PARK REVIEWS

-Upper Tampa Bay Park is a 2,144-acre preserve with an environmental research center.
-It features picnics areas, biking trails, and boardwalks overlooking Tampa Bay and its ecosystems.
+Upper Tampa Bay Park is a preserve with an environmental research center.
+The trail features picnic areas, biking trails, and boardwalks overlooking Tampa Bay and its ecosystems.
+The total length of the trail is 15.0 miles.
+The trail is out and back type, and the trail's elevation gain is 183 feet.
 The park maintains essential marine ecosystems and natural habitats, including mangrove forests, salt marshes, and freshwater marshes.
 The visitor center houses interpretive displays detailing the landscape of the park, its history, and geology.
 Tourists can see gopher tortoises, zebra swallowtail butterflies, and even bobcats.
 The 596-acre peninsular park also preserves essential marine ecosystems and environmentally sustainable communities.
-It provides plenty of wildlife and other environmental treasures for any committed nature lover.
+The trail provides a lot of wildlife and other environmental treasures for any committed nature lover.
+Upper Tampa Bay Park is a great place to witness the old Bay, the mangroves, and wildlife.
 Visitors can also enjoy canoeing and kayaking.
-Upper Tampa Bay Park is a great place to witness the old Bay and the mangroves and wildlife.

 Specialty: